Meet our KMC Georgia Teachers

 Elin is on the Board of Directors.
 She has been a member of KMC Georgia since 2006 and has been teaching since 2010.
 She currently works for the Centers for Disease Control and Prevention as a Health Scientist at the Division for Heart Disease and Stroke Prevention in the Epidemiology & Surveillance Branch.

 Melanie began studying and practicing meditation with KMC GA in 2006 and she has been teaching since 2010.
 Melanie is known for her genuine teachings from the heart and her practical approach to applying Buddhist advice to daily life.
-She is a native Georgian and lives in East Atlanta with her husband and her fluffy yellow cat.
-Professionally, Melanie is an executive recruiter for a Fortune 500 company.
+She is a native Georgian and lives in East Atlanta with her husband and cat.
+Professionally, Melanie is a Career Coach.

 Bob has been studying meditation and Buddhism since 1999.
 He is one of our senior teachers, teaching since 2002.
 He has a unique skill for helping others to apply Buddha’s teachings into daily life and is enthusiastic about sharing his personal experiences with others.
 He has his own business as a technical trainer in Atlanta.